-Dam failure hazard that would potentially impact the site was assessed as part of this study.
-No dam is located near the subject site.
-Given our field and office investigations, the dam failure hazard within the subject site is considered low and it is considered unlikely that dam failure will impact the proposed development.
-It is the opinion of GeoStrata that dam failure hazard should not preclude development at the subject site.
+The dam failure hazard that would potentially impact the site was assessed as part of this study.
+No dams or reservoirs are located up-gradient of the subject site.
+Given our field and office investigations, the dam failure hazard within the subject lot is considered low and it is considered unlikely that dam failure will impact the proposed development.
+It is the opinion of GeoStrata that dam failure hazard should not preclude development at the subject lot.

-Problem soils hazard is out of the scope of this study.
-Based on our review of published geologic maps and our field observations, the subject site is underlain by gravel and cobbles in a matrix of silt and sand.
+The problem soils hazard is out of the scope of this study.
+Based on our review of published geologic maps and our field observations, the subject site is underlain by granular soils.
 No laboratory testing was performed on these soils as part of this study and therefore this hazard was not assessed as part of this study.
-A geotechnical study will need to be completed for the subject site in order to understand soil properties for use in the design of footing, foundation elements and grading.
+A geotechnical study will be completed for the subject site in order to understand soil properties for use in the design of footing, foundation elements and grading.

-Radon gas hazard potential is out of the scope of this study.
-No published data that covers the area of the subject site currently exists.
+The radon gas hazard is out of the scope of this study.
+No published data that covers the area of the subject sites currently exists.
 Indoor testing following construction is recommended for determining radon gas levels and mitigation methods needed.

-Karst and sink holes hazards that would impact the site were assessed as part of this study.
+The karst and sink holes hazards is out of the scope of this study.
 The karst and sink holes hazards within the subject site are considered low and it is unlikely that karst and sink holes hazards will impact the proposed development.
-It is the opinion of GeoStrata that karst and sink hole hazards should not preclude development at the subject site.